elmot/vaadin-fluent-api/README.md

 <...>

-For a more comprehensive example, see src/test/java/org/vaadin/template/demo/DemoUI.java
+For a more comprehensive example, see fluent-api-demo/src/main/java/xyz/elmot/vaadin/demo/DemoUI.java

 ## Features
+TBD
 ### Feature A

 <...>